Bachelor of ArtsHealth Humanities

 Program Highlights

-The program also has two internships built into the curriculum, so students get a lot of real world experience.
+The program also has two internships built into the curriculum, so students gain real-world experience.
 Each internship is also linked to an upper-level course, so students are encouraged to maximize their internship experience by connecting it to the coursework.

 Learning Outcomes